The In-depth Dissertation Proofreading Service is the most rigorous and comprehensive PhD and Master's thesis proofreading service we provide.

 3 - Value for money: all our doctoral and master's proofreading and editing services as well as paraphrasing services are reasonably and affordably priced.
 What makes us special and stand out from all other editing and proofreading services UK providers is that we provide a much better quality at cheaper and more affordable prices.

 We charge a flat rate, whether your document is complex or non-complex; technical or non-technical; short or long.
-Our prices start from £9.50 per 1,000 words, and we also offer a 10% discount to all first-time clients.
+Our prices start from £9.50 per 1,000 words, and we also offer a 10% discount to all first-time clients (for orders required at least after 48 hours).

 4 - Fast turnaround: our MA & PhD proofreading is completed and delivered within fast turnaround times, without compromising the quality of proofreading and editing.
 We are aware that students in particular can sometimes have a very short deadline to submit their essays, dissertations/theses or any other scholarly papers and therefore need their documents proofread and edited urgently.

 While we aim to deliver assignments as quickly as possible, the editing and proofreading of your manuscript up to the highest standard remains our No 1 priority.
-On average, we can proofread and edit up to 10,000 words within a full 24 hours per single client, but for more urgent assignments with short deadlines or precise delivery times, please contact us via email.
+On average, we can proofread and edit up to 15,000 words within a full 24 hours per single client (express rates apply), but for more urgent assignments with short deadlines or precise delivery times, please contact us via email.

 5 -Trust & reputation: we are a reliable and trusted MA & PhD proofreading and copy-editing service provider, with a wide network of clients spread across the world: the UK, the US, Australia, Canada, Malaysia, Indonesia, Japan, China, Romania, Saudi Arabia, the Netherlands, Thailand, Sweden, Germany, Switzerland, Oman and Kuwait.